Class: Mocha::Expectation

 #with(*expected_parameters_or_matchers) {|actual_parameters| ... } ⇒ Expectation

-Modifies expectation so that the expected method must be called with expected_parameters_or_matchers
+Modifies expectation so that the expected method must be called with expected_parameters_or_matchers.

 May be used with Ruby literals or variables for exact matching or with parameter matchers for less-specific matching, e.g. ParameterMatchers#includes, ParameterMatchers#has_key, etc. See ParameterMatchers for a list of all available parameter matchers.

 Alternatively a block argument can be passed to #with to implement custom parameter matching.
-The block receives the *actual_parameters as its arguments and should return true
+The block receives the *actual_parameters as its arguments and should return true if they are acceptable or false otherwise.
+See the example below where a method is expected to be called with a value divisible by 4.
+The block argument takes precedence over expected_parameters_or_matchers.
+The block may be called multiple times per invocation of the expected method and so it should be idempotent.

 Note that if #with is called multiple times on the same expectation, the last call takes precedence; other calls are ignored.